 INFO!
 Central Sighisoara has preserved in an exemplary way the features of a small medieval fortified city.
 It has been listed by the UNESCO as a World Heritage Site.
 Each July, a Medieval Festival takes place in the old citadel.
 The houses inside the Citadel of Sighisoara show the main features of a craftsmen`s town.
 There are some houses which belonged to the former town elite, like the Venetian House and the House with Antlers.

 Hot and cold buffet breakfast at the hotel.
 Transfer to Sibiu, with a stop in Biertan, UNESCO site and one of the first German settlements in Transylvania.
 This fortified church, surrounded by three rows of fortifications, was built by the German peasants in Transylvania and was used for nearly 300 years as the residence of the Transylvanian Archbishop.
 A room in the citadel was used for a long time as a reconciliation place for couples about to divorce (hear the full story on spot).
 The name “Biertan” was first attested in 1283.
 It had a township status.

 Enjoy lunch at leisure (not included in tour price).

 INFO!
 Sibiu is one of the largest cities in Transylvania, with a population of about 160,000.
 It straddles the Cibin River, a tributary of the river Olt.
 It is one of the most important cultural and religious centers in Romania as well a major transportation hub in central Romania.
-The city used to be the centre of the Transylvanian Saxons in Romania until World War II.
+The city used to be the center of the Transylvanian Saxons in Romania until World War II.
 Sibiu was designated European Capital of Culture for the year 2007 together with Luxembourg.

 Leave Sibiu and cross the mountains on the Olt River Valley, one of the most spectacular valleys crossing the Southern Carpathians.
 See TRANSFAGARAS EXTENTION (June to September).
 Visit Curtea de Arges, the first capital of Wallachia with the old Princely Court and the monastery – the place where three of the four Romanian Kings of the Hohenzollern dinasty are buried.
 Drive to Bucharest.

 Bucharest-Sinaia-Bran-Brasov-Prejmer-Sighisoara-Biertan-Sibiu-Curtea de Arges-Bucharest.